epinio/epinio/docs/decisions/adr-extend-application-manifest.md

 In the case of paths the Web UI enables the user to make use of a variety of archive files, whereas the CLI only supports directories.
-To this end a new field `archive` is added to the `origin` object, of type `string`.
-This field is exptected to contain values like `zip`, `tarball`, `tar+gz`, etc. Note however that this list of examples is not considered to be exhaustive and is definitely not a list of the only allowed values for the field.y
+To this end a new field `archive` is added to the `origin` object, of type `boolean`.
+True indicates that the path refers to some kind of (compressed) archive, instead of a directory.

 No additional information is managed for containers.